 Document the projects or actions you intend to resource to improve your IT environment.

 In any organisation it is important that there is a universally agreed system for naming and filing records and documents.
 Client, service, administrative and financial information must be stored so that it is accessible to all others authorised to access that information.
 If workers set up their own individual storage systems that are understandable only to themselves, the use of computers will contribute to rather than resolve information and communication problems.

-Email correspondence, like paper mail building up on desks and in filing trays, can get into a mess if it is not regularly sorted out.
-All workers responsible for an email in box, whether for email addressed specifically to them as individuals or to the organisation or team, need a system for:
+All workers responsible for an email inbox, whether for emails addressed specifically to them as individuals or to the organisation or team, need a system for: